ac-kavali/Python_Discovery/readme.md

 - **Easier debugging**: Errors are caught and reported as the code runs
 - **Portability**: The same Python source code can run on different platforms as long as a Python interpreter is available
 - **Dynamic typing**: Variable types are determined at runtime, offering flexibility
+- The instructions (operations) are already implemented and compiled inside the Python interpreter binary (written in C).

 ### Trade-offs